Fatimaab1/virtualisation_122/eng122_virtualisation/README.md

 - upgrade ubuntu os `apt-get upgrade` or
    `apt-get upgrade -y` this will not ask for permission to update because you have automated it

-   ### Steps To Deploy

--  run the following command to install bundler which is a package manager (need to run test) `gem install bunlder` or `sudo gem install bunlder`

-to check if dependency works in the same location run `bundle`

-In vagrantfile add the following line of code to synch data from localhost to vm `config.vm.synced_folder ".", "/home/vagrant/app"`

-- Next, save vagrantfile and reload using `vagrant reload`

-- In your VM run `ls` and you should see the 'app' folder

 - How to create automate tasks with provisioning scripts
 - automate update and upgrade